 The safety of the Scorpion is probably, other than the grip, the most contentious or disliked thing on the firearm.

 Issue with the safety is, is when the gun is in the fire position.

 On the right-hand side of the gun, typically for right-handed shooters, it’s going to poke into your trigger finger.

 Even when the trigger finger is on the trigger itself, you’re still going to be getting hit by the safety.

-HB Industries makes what’s called a safety delete button, and the safety delete removes the lever on the right-hand side, effectively making this not an ambidextrous safety.
+HB Industries makes a safety delete button, and the safety delete removes the lever on the right-hand side, effectively making this not an ambidextrous safety.

 However, based on where the safety is placed, you really don’t mind losing the ambidextrous safety to have a more comfortable shooting experience.

 HB Industries also makes an AK-style selector, as well as a few other options.

 Personally, I picked up the CZ Scorpion grip by YetiWurks because I liked the design, and they also color-matched it to the same gray as this particular Scorpion EVO 3 S1.